 - Oregano – This herb has anti-parasitic and anti-bacterial properties that can help support the chicken’s respiratory and immune systems.

-- Thyme – Just like mint, thyme is also an excellent bug deterrent.
-You may also add mint to nesting boxes to protect your flocks from fleas and other bugs.
+- Thyme – Just like mint, thyme is also an excellent bug deterrent, helping to protect your flock from fleas and other bugs.

 - Cilantro – Cilantro contains antioxidants that can help improve the performance of breeders and layers.

 Can chickens eat mint?
-Sure, they can!
+Yes, they can.
 It’s packed with nutrients that can keep your flock healthy and happy.
 Aside from the wide range of health benefits, mint plants can also help maintain your coops.
 So, cultivating them is indeed a win-win situation for you and your flock!